 For us non-millennials, these fruit and nut granola bars are going to take some serious getting used to.
 It’s not the flavor that might be alien to us, but the nutrient profile.
-One bar (albeit a hefty one) contains 10% of your daily carbohydrate needs, around 35% of your daily protein needs, and – wait for it – 60% of your daily fat allowance.
+One bar (albeit a hefty one) contains one quarter of your daily fat allowance.
 The fat content of these bars is enough to make most Gen Xers quiver in their boots.
 So why on earth do I have them on my healthy food and nutrition blog?
 Read on to find out.

 Since the 1970s, we have been told that a low-fat, high-carb diet is the best way to achieve optimal health.
 However, obesity, diabetes, and other food-related conditions have continued to rise despite this dietary advice.
 The evidence that supposedly supported the low-fat diet has recently been debunked.
 Experts now think that maybe it is sugar and not fat that is the real culprit in heart disease and other nutrition-related illnesses.
 So where does the evidence currently stand?
 While the research is not yet conclusive, one thing is clear.
 A healthy amount of fat in the diet is a good thing.
 Fat:

 - helps us absorb fat-soluble vitamins, and

 - replaces other less healthful foods like refined carbohydrates.

 These gluten free fruit and nut granola bars are a tasty and nutritious way to get some healthy fat into your diet.
 But moderation is still key.
 Just because ‘fat is back’, it doesn’t mean we should be eating it by the bucketload.

 - ½ cup soft brown sugar

 - ⅓ cup blended gluten free oats (blend into a flour consistency)

 - 3 cups chopped nuts, seeds, and dried fruits of your choosing*

 - 6 tablespoons butter